ironeternal/ironeternal.github.io/core/pc.md

 ## Weapons

 - A natural twenty transforms a miss to a weak hit, a weak hit to a strong, a strong to a wounding hit, and a wounding hit to a wounding hit with +10.
-- Weapon specialisation grants +2 to hit and can only be applied to a given weapon once.
+- Weapon specialisation grants +2 to hit, +1 to damage, and can only be applied to a given weapon once.
 Specialisation applies to all weapons with the same tags (e.g. 1 handed cutting weapons would apply to the longsword, boarding axe, khopesh, and katana but not morning star or claymore)

 |Weapon|Usage|Damage Type|Weak Hit|Strong Hit|Cost|Special|
 |:-|:-|:-|:-|:-|:-|:-|